daria-kotova/head-md-future-of-drawing/readme.md

 TBC

+For the head part can use plastic instead of 3D printing.

+Agreed with the guy from atelier de bois that I would come on Monday morning to verify my mesurements with wooden planks.

 ## 2023-12-07

 Need to think about the way I can cover power cables, because there will be one from the projector and one from the Raspberry Pi.
 Probably can put them in some textile with velcro.